ton-community/ton-docs/docs/develop/howto/pow-givers.md

 and the program will terminate with a non-zero exit code.
 Then you have to obtain the `seed` and `complexity` again (because they may have changed in the meantime as a result of processing requests from more successful miners) and re-run the `pow-miner` with the new parameters, repeating the process again and again until success.

-In the case of success, you will see something like
+In the case of success, you will see something like:

 ```
    [ expected required hashes for success: 2147483648 ]